lukecav/awesome-woocommerce/README.md

 * [WooCommerce Product Stock Alert](https://wordpress.org/plugins/woocommerce-product-stock-alert/) -  Woocommerce plugin using which a customer can subscribe for interest on an out of stock product.
 When the product becomes available, subscribed customer will get an alert email.
 * [More Sorting Options for WooCommerce](https://wordpress.org/plugins/woocommerce-more-sorting/) -  Add new custom, rearrange, remove or rename WooCommerce sorting options.
 * [Woo Product Suggest](https://wordpress.org/plugins/woo-product-suggest/) -  Suggest and link a WooCommerce product to an existing product or bundle with custom notice.
+* [Facebook Pixel by PixelYourSite – Events, WooCommerce & Easy Digital Downloads](https://wordpress.org/plugins/pixelyoursite/) -  Add the Facebook Pixel code into your Wordpress site and set up standard events with just a few clicks.
+Fully compatible with Woocommerce, purchase event included.

 ## WooCommerce Code Snippets
 * [Frontend Snippets](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-codex/snippets/frontend-snippets/) -  Front-end code snippets.